-We are well aware of how complicated pocket knife shopping can be.
-We've been there.
-Catalog copy makes them all sound the same and good at everything.
-Other online reviews are incredibly detailed but often written in what seems like a different language.
-We've been watching the market for decades, scanned hundreds of options, and have thoroughly reviewed 14 models for your consideration.
+Looking for the best pocket knife you can buy in 2019?
+We've scanned hundreds of models then bought and thoroughly reviewed 14 models to help you find the best knives for your needs.
 We put hundreds of hours into this review and keep ourselves up-to-date on all the pros and cons of different technologies.
 In assessing and describing the tools for you, we look at blade integrity, ergonomics, portability, construction quality, and other features.
 We perform standard tests and research the construction of each one thoroughly.
 The result is our comprehensive review to identify the best pocket knife for you.

 Compare at 2 sellers